minimindgames/meta-minimindgames/README.md

 root@intel-corei7-64:~# systemctl enable wpa_supplicant@wlp58s0
 ```

-## Suspend and wake
+## Sleep and wake

-Webbox should be suspended when not used to save power.
-You can suspend Webbow over SSH.
+Webbox should sleep to save power when not in use.
+You can sleep/suspend Webbow in terminal or over SSH.
 ```
 root@intel-corei7-64:~# systemctl suspend
 ```

 I usually work on Ubuntu use Webbox to play music and thought that it'd be great to wakeup Webbox directly from Ubuntu.
 If Webbox was suspended while playing music it should continue playing right there when waken up.

 Use `ethtool` to enable Wake on LAN on Webbox, so need to add `CORE_IMAGE_EXTRA_INSTALL += "ethtool"` e.g. in `local.conf`.
-Then start Webbox and enable WoL.
+Then start Webbox, enable WoL and put Webbox in light-sleep with `suspend` command.
 ```
 root@intel-corei7-64:~# ethtool -s eno1 wol g
 root@intel-corei7-64:~# ethtool eno1 |grep -i wake